serverless/serverless/docs/providers/azure/cli-reference/deploy-function.md

 # Azure - Deploy Function

-The `sls deploy function` command deploys an individual function.
+The `serverless deploy function` command deploys an individual function.
 This command simply compiles a deployment package with a single function handler.
 This is a much faster way of deploying changes in code.

 ```bash
 serverless deploy function -f functionName